Falanet/Falanet-Terminal-Email-Client/README.md

 License
 =======

-falanet is distributed under the MIT license.
+falaclient is distributed under the MIT license.
 See [LICENSE](/LICENSE) file.